planetarysoftware/TSC/Bootstrap-Policies/README.md

 In general, your process will be as follows:

-	1. Have a great idea for a TLP or a TLWG
+	1. Have an effort that would benefit from being a TLP or a TLWG
-	2. Find some like-minded individuals
+	2. Find some like-minded individuals <a id="folks"></a>
 	3. Copy the relevant documents from this directory and modify as needed for your TLP or TLWG
 	4. Submit an application for your TLP or TLWG to enter TSC